 With just one day in Madeira, you won’t exactly be spoiled for time.
-But since some visit Madeira on a stopover, including cruise ship passengers who usually have just under 24 hours, we have some tips for how to make the most of your limited time.
+But if you’re in Madeira on a stopover, or perhaps you’re a cruise ship passenger with under 24 hours on the island, we have some tips for how to make the most of your time.

-Either you can spend some time sightseeing in the capital (with the potential for one nearby trip), or you can book a tour that picks you up in Funchal and shows you some of the best of Madeira in a worry-free fashion (this is what we recommend).
+We suggest you can either spend some time sightseeing in the capital or to book an island tour that will show you some of the best of Madeira.

 OPTION 1